MediaArea/MediaConch/Narrative.md

 The shell produced will support all functions and requirements of the reporter as described as an independent utility and also support:

 - Export of the PreFormaXML data at user-selected verbosity levels in a PDF format, which data visualizations supplied where helpful.
-- Ability to read a collection of PreForma XMLs and provide a comprehensive summary and technical statistics of a collection to allow for prioritization, comparison, and planning.
+- Ability to read a collection of PreForma XML documents and provide a comprehensive summary and technical statistics of a collection to allow for prioritization, comparison, and planning.

 #### Fixer (Shell)